industrial-edge/performance-insight-custom-widgets/docs/Installation.md

 ### EChart options

 The custom widgets are based on the [Apache ECharts library](https://echarts.apache.org/examples/en/index.html), where you can find examples for several dashboard types.
-If you open the [ECharts options](https://echarts.apache.org/en/option.html#title) overview page, you can discover the different possibilities you have to configure a widget.
+If you open the [ECharts options](https://echarts.apache.org/en/option.html#title) overview page, you can discover the different possibilities for your widgets.

 The essential option for configuring the widget types is the 'series' option.